manig1729/manig1729/README.md

 - ⚡ Fun fact: ...
 -->

-I am Manikandan Gunaseelan, a Software Engineer working for Cisco Systems
+I am Manikandan Gunaseelan, CS Grad Student at CU Boulder and previously a Software Engineer for Cisco Systems

 Here you can find the different projects I have worked on (or am working on)

-You'll find C projects, JavaScript games, Python and Verilog projects, and my Ubuntu dotfiles
+You'll find Distributed systems, Agentic AI, Operating Systems, JavaScript games, Python and Verilog projects, and my Ubuntu dotfiles

 Reach out to me via [E-mail](mailto:manikandang1729@gmail.com)